 Many scenes are set in MacLaren's, a small bar a half-floor below street level, in the same building below the apartment of some of the main characters.
 Carter Bays' assistant in real life is Carl MacLaren.
 The show features a MacLaren's bar with a bartender named Carl.

-MacLaren's is based on McGee's, a relatively much larger bar in Mid-Town Manhattan.
-McGee's is at 240 West 55th Street, between Broadway and 8th Avenue.
+MacLaren's is based on McGee's, a relatively much larger bar in Manhattan.
+McGee's is at 240 West 55th Street, between Broadway and 8th Avenue in Midtown Manhattan.
 Or, in New York nomenclature, 240 W 55th btwn Bway & 8th.

 McGee's exterior at night, looking west on 55th.

 Here we see McGee's exterior at night.
-We're looking west on 55th toward 8th Avenue.
-This is getting into the Hell's Kitchen district.
+We're looking west on 55th toward Eighth Avenue.
+You get into the Hell's Kitchen district as you near Eighth Avenue.

 McGee's bars and restaurants are on the ground floor and second floor, running most of the way from the front to rear of the building.
 The third floor holds a large room that can be rented for special events: that's the pair of narrow windows seen here as mostly white.
 The fourth and top floor may be an apartment.